Costa Rica vs. Mexico: Which Country Should I Visit on Vacation?

 A beach in Costa Rica at sunset with greenery, blue skies, and the ocean.

 Compared to what you’ll find in Mexico, Costa Rica offers calmer and more laid-back beach towns instead of highly-developed resort communities.
-Some of the most popular beaches on Costa Rica’s Pacific Coast include Playa Flamingo, a gorgeous white-sand beach popular for fishing, snorkeling, and sunbathing, and Playa Tamarindo, a beach well-known for surfing and lively nightlife.
+Some of the most popular beaches on Costa Rica’s Pacific side include Playa Flamingo, a gorgeous white-sand beach popular for fishing, snorkeling, and sunbathing, and Playa Tamarindo, a beach well-known for surfing and lively nightlife.

 Culture in Costa Rica vs. Mexico